 - Separate laundry or toilet

-- Small retaining walls (non-structural)
+- Small retaining walls (non-structural) for retaining wall failure

 - Steps, fencing, paths and driveways